OpenSwitchNOS/openswitch-ops-config-yaml/DESIGN.md

     string                  dir_name;
 } YamlSubsystem;
 ```
-The YamlConfigHandle opaque value that the client application uses is actually a pointer to a YamlConfigHandlePrivate structure, which contains a C++ map that allows the code to lookup a YamlSubsystem by its name.
+The YamlConfigHandle opaque value that the client application uses is actually a pointer to a YamlConfigHandlePrivate structure, which contains a C++ map that allows the code to look up a YamlSubsystem by
+ name.
 ```
 typedef struct {
     map<string, YamlSubsystem*> subsystem_map;